sakshigoplani/DataScienceNanodegree/Introduction_To_Data_Science_Project_1/README.md

 - listings.csv         ==> Information of listings in New York.

 ## Results
-Results and discussions were published on Medium: https://medium.com/@sakshigoplani9/torque-your-airbnb-spin-in-new-york-557c5902f5de
+Results and discussions were published on [Medium](https://medium.com/@sakshigoplani9/torque-your-airbnb-spin-in-new-york-557c5902f5de)

 - In general, the price trend for different types of neighbourhoods: Manhattan > Brooklyn > Queens > Bronx > Staten Island
 - In general, the price trend for different types of properties: Hotel Room > Entire Home/Apartment > Private Room > Shared Room